hphelion/documentation/moonshot/manage.imagebuilder.md

 * Ubuntu version 12.04 LTS and above

 ## About Disk Image Builder ## {#disk-image-builder}
 Disk Image Builder is the tool that can be used for building and customizing images for Nova-Baremetal deployment.
-It helps in building disk images and PXE images for use with HP Cloud OS for Moonshot.
+It helps in building disk images and PXE images for use with HP Helion Cloud OS for Moonshot.
 The disk images are a thin version of images created compared to other disk image building tools.

 Disk Image Builder creates images based on different elements defined in its element directory.
 These scripts are bundled in a specific pattern which provides the core functionality of creating cloud images.
 It provides elements to create a basic Virtual Machine of either Ubuntu or Fedora.
 We can also create our own Virtual Machine images by including/writing new elements and putting them under the elements directory.
 One such example is a LAMP image which provides a cloud image of LAMP server to use in OpenStack.